Zionsville, Pennsylvania

 Zionsville is a village mostly in Upper Milford Township in Lehigh County, Pennsylvania with parts of the village located in Lower Milford Township.
 The West Branch Hosensack Creek forms its natural southeastern boundary and drains it via the Hosensack Creek to the Perkiomen Creek.

-Zionsville is part of the Lehigh Valley, which has a population of 861,899 and is the 68th most populated metropolitan area in the U.S. as of the 2020 census.
+Zionsville is part of the Lehigh Valley, which has a population of 861,899 and is the 68th-most populated metropolitan area in the U.S. as of the 2020 census.
 Its ZIP Code is 18092.

 History

+Lenape tribes

 The area of modern-day Zionsville was once inhabited by the Lenape Indian tribes.

-The Lenape tribes were known to live along river fronts or creeks and using the fertile land around these areas for farming purposes.
-Due to the overwhelming harvesting and planting of the land, it degraded its quality and eventually could no longer sustain crop, leading to the land becoming uninhabitable and the tribes slowly left the area.
-In the 17th century, Dutch colonists arrived into the area and began buying animal pelts from the Lenape in exchange for European products.
-In 1682, William Penn and Quaker colonists arrived and founded the Pennsylvania Colony in the lower Delaware River.
-A peace treaty was signed with the newly arriving English and Lenape tribes, however in the decades building up an estimated 20,000 colonists arrived in the area forcing the Lenape to keep up with the colonists.
-The colony displaced many Lenape people and others were forced to assimilate.
+The Lenape tribes were known to live along river fronts or creeks and relied on fertile land around these areas for farming purposes.
+Due to the extensive and repetitive harvesting and planting of the same land, however, it degraded its quality and eventually was unable to sustain crop growth on these lands.
+The led them to become largely uninhabitable, and the tribes slowly left the area.

-When William Penn died in 1718, his two remaining sons, John and Thomas Penn, along with the leaders running the colony, stopped practicing William Penn's policies.
-Attempting to gain more money, they began considering selling land belonging to the Lenape in a agreement with the Penn family now known as the Walking Purchase.
-The Lenape were displaced from their land and as a result began raiding Pennsylvanian settlements.
-In 1788, most of the lasting Lenape were no longer living in the Pennsylvania region and began settling in the Ohio region.

 Old Zionsville was founded in 1734 by a group of German settlers on Kings Highway Road, building multiple churches in the region with the oldest being a log cabin built in 1740 which is no longer standing.
-Modern day Zionsville was originally a part of Old Zionsville until 1876 when the Perkiomen Railroad was constructed around a mile southeast of Old Zionsville, leading to the founding of "Zionsville Station".
-Then the name changed to "New Zionsville" and changed again to Zionsville.